-It could have been a wedding bouquet or simply a single sunflower, but in order to keep it from wilting you must dehydrate your buds.
+It could have been a wedding bouquet, a graduation gift, or simply a single sunflower, but in order to keep it from wilting you must dehydrate your buds.
 There are a few methods that work well for this.
 Here are the best two.

 This is the easiest method but takes the longest.
 You’ll need the following items:

 While you’re searching for those items, also make sure the location you choose is dark or has minimal light.
 Light dulls the color.

 Remove any leaves and stem length you don’t want included in your display.
 Then, tie the base of stems to your stick.
 Leave enough string length so that you can use the excess to hang the bundle upside down.

 Once you’ve tied your bundle to your stick, hang upside down in your dim environment.
 They will take about three to four weeks to fully dry.
 In this drying stage, they can be used as decoration but be careful not to expose them to much direct sunlight.